Importance of Sleep

 How do I increase melatonin levels to have better sleep?

 Being outside and viewing the evening sunlight will additionally influence your inner rhythms.
-The evening sunlight like the morning sun has a more yellow color.
+The evening sunlight, like the morning sunlight, has a more yellow color.
 Viewing it will stimulate the melatonin release in the evening.

 Keeping regular sleeping times will support the sleep and wake rhythm and melatonin release in the evening.

 Definitely, a relaxing guided meditation can help to calm down and sleep better.
 Other options are breathing exercises or (self-)hypnosis.

 In the morning and during the day your body is meant to be active.
 Daily exercise during this part of the day will be aligned with the daily rhythm, make your body tired, and promote better sleep at night.

 What is one small change that helped you get better sleep?

 Learning self-hypnosis for sleep helped me to get better sleep – to fall asleep easier and sleep through the night.

 What is the best dinner for better sleep?